jasperyzh/jy.com/src/content/docs/0-introduction/01-my-documentations.md

 This documentation is structured for easy navigation.
 Use the sidebar to browse through different topics and categories.

+Think of this as my ongoing notebook – a **work in progress** documenting my personal workflows and ideas.
+The act of writing these notes down is primarily a practice for **my own clarity and organization**.
+While many sections are drafted with the assistance of AI, I **personally review and refine everything** before it's published, ensuring it aligns with my understanding and experience.

-Remember, these notes reflect my personal workflow and solutions.
-Feel free to explore, adapt, and apply any approaches that resonate with you to your own practice.
-Web development, learning, and building personal systems are highly individual journeys, and finding what works best for you is key.
+I also share this hoping some of these notes, workflows, or perspectives might also prove useful to others embarking on similar journeys.
+Feel free to explore, adapt, and apply any approaches that resonate with you.
+Remember, building personal systems is a highly individual journey, and finding what works best for you is key.